Pejoe19/MyTunes/README.md

 # myTunes

-Dette er gruppe 1's myTunes javaFX project
-Kasper, Pernille, Elena og Domantas
+This is group 1's myTunes javaFX project - By Kasper, Pernille, Elena og Domantas